Finding the Buried Treasure in Your Organization

 What can you expect?

-Invariably, clients see 10-15% savings on their indirect costs.
-That’s enough to move your organization’s total cost base 2-3% in your favor.
+Invariably, clients see 7-15% savings on their indirect costs.
 If you choose to do the work internally, you can expect to need a heavy dose of patience.
 Doing it yourself can take up to a year before you start to see savings come in, but if you stay persistent the returns will be significant.
-With the right partner taking on the project, you could begin to see savings almost immediately in some categories.
+But if you need to turn margins around immediately (who doesn’t nowadays?) then working with the right partner could unlock savings almost immediately in some categories.
 In general, with the help of a third party, significant savings will start coming in after six months, and less in some cases.
 As long as you’ve thought things through, there’s no wrong choice, but if you’re determined to do it yourself, be doubly sure that it’s right for your company.
 Going it alone, even just a year’s delay in completing the project could end up costing you more than if you’d brought on a partner from the start.

 Does this all seem worth it?